DESU-CLUB/School-YOLO/README.md

  1) Remember to make a copy of this file before starting
     To do so, go to 'File' (Right under name of the Colab file)
     Click on 'Save a copy in Drive'
+ 2) Download YOLOv3 weights from [here](https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view) (yolo.h5 model file with tf-1.4.0) , put it into model_data folder in your Drive.
- 2) Run it with the instructions given
+ 3) Run it with the instructions given

 # User Input required
 1) Video Path Flag